manolo/gwt-polymer-todo-list/docs/create.md

     _**Note**: that we use have added the PaperButton widget here._

 11. Run the application again.

     You should see a page with a material design button in your browser.

     _**Tip**: If you get ClassCastException in browser console, ensure that you use `-XjsInteropMode JS` parameter_

-## Summary
+## What's next

 In this lesson we have learnt

-1. How to create a new maven project
+- How to create a new maven project
-2. Running our project in SuperDevMode
+- Running our project in SuperDevMode
-3. Adding external dependencies to our application
+- Adding external dependencies to our application
-4. Configure our project to use experimental `JsInterop` mode.
+- Configure our project to use experimental `JsInterop` mode.
-5. Replacing starter code by our own.
+- Replacing starter code by our own.

+Now you are prepared to create the UI of the application.

 [Step 2: Building the User Interface](buildui.html)